-821S ART I CP 2.5 Credits
+821S ART I

 This introductory course is intended for students wanting to develop their creative skills.
 An emphasis on the principals and elements of design, observational drawing and portraiture are taught in this class.
 Using light, shadow, shade and tone and color, students learn to manipulate design elements in a variety of two and three-dimensional media to create representational and abstract artwork.
 Various techniques are introduced and students are encouraged to develop their own style of work.
 Students become familiar with the problems of design, basic art elements, proper use of scale and perspective, and introduction of specialized media.
 Assessments include periodic tests, process and product critiques, and weekly sketchbook assignments.
 Participation in regular departmental exhibitions is a course expectation.
 There is no prerequisite for this course.
-This is the foundational course mandatory for all arts college, art mentorship students.

-822S ART II CP 2.5 Credits
+822S ART II

 This course involves advanced investigation of the principles and elements of art.
-Students develop critical thinking and visual problem solving skills, advanced artistic knowledge, and vocabulary based upon the foundation established in Art I .
-Continued color mixing, analysis and application will be fundamental skills taught in this class.
+Students develop critical thinking and visual problem solving skills, advanced artistic knowledge, and vocabulary based upon the foundation established in Art I. Continued color mixing, analysis and application will be fundamental skills taught in this class.
 Research and class critiques help students to internalize specialized arts vocabulary and habits of mind.
 Weekly homework sketchbooks reinforce material learned in the classroom.
 Participation in regular departmental exhibitions is a course expectation.